Newiq/Musico/README.md

 ### Features

-- Music Reader: Users can upload and store sheet music.
+- Music Sheets Reader: Users can upload, store and delete sheet music in music library.
 The reader also supports automatic scrolling and a metronome that can be played at various speeds.
 - Music Tools:
     - Tuner: Plays the open string sound of a violin or guitar for tuning.
     - Metronome: Allows input of a beat that is played at a set frequency.
-- Music Dictionary: Gets and displays information about chords and other musical terms, supports search and fuzzy search functions.
+- Music Dictionary: Gets and displays information about chords and other musical terms,including chords and scales.

 ## Implementation